 Poverty in Zambia

-Although the country’s economy has improved in recent years, much of Zambia’s infrastructure remains underdeveloped and expats may have to adjust to life without many of the luxuries they have back home.
-Many roads are not paved and power and water supplies can be unpredictable, even in Lusaka.
-It is not uncommon to experience power blackouts; a generator is therefore essential for any expat's home.
+Although the country’s economy has improved in recent years, much of Zambia’s infrastructure remains underdeveloped, and you may have to adjust to life without many of the luxuries you have back home.
+Many roads are not paved, and power and water supplies can be unpredictable, even in Lusaka.
+It is common to experience power blackouts; a generator is therefore essential for any expat's home.

 Time in Zambia

 Expats living in Zambia will need to learn some patience when it comes to making arrangements and attending meetings or social engagements.
 Time is sometimes a vague concept in Zambia, and Zambians often have a very relaxed attitude to punctuality.
-Meetings and social functions frequently start late, and expats should not expect any apologies for tardiness, as this is the norm in the country.
+Meetings and social functions frequently start late, so you should not expect any apologies for tardiness, as this is the norm in the country.

 Language and communication in Zambia

-English is the official language in Zambia, and most expats will therefore not struggle with a language barrier.
-Nevertheless, those living in more rural areas of Zambia may encounter those who do not speak or understand English, and they should take the time to learn some key phrases of the local dialect.
+English is the official language in Zambia, so most expats will not struggle with a language barrier.
+Nevertheless, if you're moving to the more rural areas of Zambia, you may encounter people who do not speak or understand English.
+We recommend taking the time to learn some key phrases of the local dialect.

 Zambians are quite formal and prefer to be addressed formally; greetings are extremely important and will be reciprocated.
-Politeness is highly respected in Zambian culture, and requests after a person’s wellbeing are the typical start to a conversation.
+Politeness is highly respected in Zambian culture, and requests about a person’s well-being are the typical start to a conversation.

 Further reading